desmos-labs/desmos-contracts/contracts/remarkables/README.md

 ### UpdateAdmin
 Allows the contract's admin to transfer the admin rights to another user.
 This message has the following parameter:
-* `new_admin`: Address to be the new admin that controls this contract.
+* `new_admin`: Address of the new admin that will control this contract.

 Here an example message to update the contract admin:
 ```json